orourkedd/unit-test-challenge/README.md

 npm test
 ```

+# The Challenge

+Below are the requirements for the function and its unit tests.

 ## Requirements for the function

 The function you must write and test must meet the following requirements: